ibm-cloud-docs/schematics/cli-reference.md

 ### `ibmcloud schematics workspace new`
 {: #schematics-workspace-new}

 Create an {{site.data.keyword.bplong_notm}} workspace that points to your Terraform template in GitHub or GitLab.
-If you want to provide your Terraform template by uploading a tape archive file (`.tar`), you can create the workspace without a connection to a GitHub repository.
+If you want to provide your Terraform template by uploading a tape archive file (`.tar`), you can create the workspace without a connection to a GitHub repository and then use the `[ibmcloud schematics workspace upload`](#schematics-workspace-upload) command to provide the template.
 {: shortdesc}

 To create a workspace, you must specify your workspace settings in a JSON file.
 Make sure that the JSON file follows the structure as outlined in this command.